ChenGiuseppe/PyMM/README.md

 * -oh: select to calculate the cumulative histograms

 <br></br>
-> **NOTE**: Despite its semplicity in depicting the overall trends during the simulation, considering the average contribution can be quite deceiving.
-This representation is preferably to be paired with an essential analysis.
+> **NOTE**: Despite its semplicity in depicting the overall trends during the simulation, considering the average contribution can be misleading.
+This representation is preferably paired with an essential analysis.

 ### calc_abs